mtsvickers/td-aws-asana/README.md

 return all or some information about a task based on a given task ID

 ### Input
 `taskID` - Required.
-The ID of the task to get information about.
+The ID of the task to get information about.<br/>
 `opt_fields` - Optional.
 An array of fields to return.
-Default is all of them
+Default is all of them<br/>
 Available `opt_field` args:
 * `id`
 * `name`